Thursday, April 24, 2025

 One thing I'm a bit better at keeping track of is which ones of my friends have homes with nice accommodations for guests.
 The geographical concentration of the gigs meant that although we had 10 appearances between Los Angeles, England, and Scotland over the past 3 weeks, we only stayed in 5 different homes during these travels, thus adding to the holiday vibe.

 One of the most striking aspects of traveling these days that I tend to forget to mention in these travelogues is that the US and the UK are disposable countries.
-The amount of trash generated by the average individual in these countries on a daily basis is absolutely staggering -- nothing like what life is like for me at home, where I make my own espresso drinks in my own kitchen, and use real porcelain cups, like most people do at home.
+The amount of trash generated by the average individual in these countries on a daily basis is absolutely staggering -- nothing like what life is like for me at home, where I make my own espresso drinks in my own kitchen, and use real porcelain cups, like most people do at home (whether or not they have an espresso machine in their kitchens).

 While it is indeed the case that I have in the past had more than one relative in my extended family who was so disinclined to wash dishes that they used paper plates for every meal, one might hope that this kind of extremely wasteful orientation would now be a thing of the past, but it isn't.
-It is, in fact, completely institutionalized, and this in the allegedly most progressive and ecological states in the USA -- California.
+This sort of practice is, in fact, completely institutionalized, and this in the allegedly most progressive and ecological state in the USA -- California.

 Whether you're going out for a coffee in the bohemian enclave of Topanga or going out to eat in the more touristy parts of LA, whether you ask for your food or drink to be "for here" or "to go," everything will be served to you in disposable paper and plastic packaging.
 As far as I understand the phenomenon, it is cheaper for businesses to do this than to actually wash and reuse dishes.
 Given the insane rents most of them are paying to barely stay afloat, every corner that can be cut must be cut.